 Want to get a big tax refund this tax filing season?
 You can minimize your tax liability and potentially snag a larger refund by taking advantage of every possible tax break.
-In this article we’ll discuss a few strategies to keep in mind as you look to get the biggest refund possible.
+In this article, we’ll discuss a few strategies to keep in mind as you look to get the biggest refund possible.
 But remember, if you want to go beyond this year’s tax refund and minimize taxes on your long-term financial plan, your best bet is to find a financial advisor.
-Here’s are four ways to get a bigger tax refund.